Dysphoric Milk Ejection Reflex

 Common Symptoms of Dysphoric Milk Ejection Reflex

-- The dysphoria is sudden and experienced before the physical sensation of letdown, however, not all mothers feel a letdown.
+- The dysphoria is sudden and experienced before the physical sensation of the let-down; however, not all mothers feel a let-down.

 - The length of time dysphoria is experienced usually lasts between 30 seconds and two minutes.

 - Some women experience this problem with every let-down, while others only experience it at the first let-down during a breastfeeding session.

 - A mother cannot control this condition.
 It is controlled by hormones.

 - Depending on the severity of the condition, some mothers experience dysphoria when using a breast pump or during a spontaneous let-down and others do not.

 - Contact with the nipple and nipple tugging do not have any effect on D-MER.

 - Thinking about breastfeeding will not cause dysphoria.

 What D-MER is Not: